ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-1_DeployContentServer.md

 2. Next we will set up Installation Manager repository.
-The directory structure we are going to populate is a way to organize the the product binaries for the Installation Manager to manage product installation archives.
+The directory structure we are going to populate is a way to organize the product binaries for the Installation Manager to manage product installation archives.

    - Change to the Installation Manager directory